WildernessLabs/Documentation/docs/Netduino/Getting_Started/index.md

 This code does the following things:

  1. It creates an `OutputPort`.
 An `OutputPort` allows you to "write" to a pin, e.g. power it on or off.
- 2. Loops forever, writing to the port on, then waiting 250ms, then turning it off.
+ 2. Loops forever: writing to the port to turn on, then waiting 250ms, then turning it off.
  3. Prints to the **Debug Window** the loop iteration it's on.

 ### Deploy

 #### Visual Studio for Windows